 Aggregate functions are powerful SQL tools that compute numerical calculations on data, allowing the query to return summarized information about a given column or result set.
 These functions can be used in conjunction with the GROUP BY statement.
 Let’s see how they work using some easy examples.
 SQL Aggregate Functions Suppose we have users residing in a city, and we store their information in two tables.
 These tables and their relationship are shown below:

-The JOIN statement lets you work with data stored in multiple tables.
-This article is a practical introduction to the SQL JOIN.
+-- The JOIN statement lets you work with data stored in multiple tables.
+In this article, I’ll walk you through the topic of JOIN clauses using real world SQL examples.
 Imagine if you could only work with one database table at a time.
 Fortunately, this isn’t anything we have to worry about.
 Once you learn the JOIN statement, you can start linking data together.
-This article will give you examples that illustrate how we use JOINs, how each type of JOIN works, and when to use each type.

 “Learn SQL the Hard Way” by Zed A. Shaw is a great ebook for those who want to learn SQL essentials.
 At $19.99 USD, it may seem a bit expensive for an ebook, but you’re getting a DRM-free PDF, plus a whole bunch of explanatory videos and additional files.
 Who should read “Learn SQL the Hard Way”?
 Anyone interested in SQL basics – modifying databases or selecting information.
 Make no mistake about it: this book focuses heavily on the practical side of database language.